richsoni/richsoni-songs/strawberry-jam.md

 ---

 Strawberry jam in my bed
-smeared upon a slice of wonder bread
+Smeared upon a slice of wonder bread

-wonder i neednt as I wean it toward my head
+Wonder i needn't as I wean it toward my head
-of the allure it has when its spread
+Of the allure it has when its spread

-Strawberry jam when im squealing bored
+Strawberry jam when I'm squealing bored
-just a little lick and im feeling cured
+Just a little lick and I'm feeling cured

-not a thing is like the tart and sweet taste
+Not a thing is like the tart and sweet taste
-both when its bare or when its laced
+Both when its bare or when its laced

 Strawberry jam upon my lips
-i scoop it with my fingertips
+I scoop it with my fingertips

 Like a honey sucklin' bear
-i can smell its fragrance in the air
+I can smell its fragrance in the air

-so i heard she wants to hang with me
+So i heard she wants to hang with me
-come with that jam by the snoozin tree
+Come with that jam by the snoozin' tree

-hey girl did you hear about what I like
+Hey girl did you hear about what I like
-feed me some jam and you can ride my bike
+Feed me some jam and you can ride my bike